 Once you've completed a quote, you'll be able to view a summary of cover.
 Please always refer to your policy documents for full details around exclusions, terms and limits of your customised cover.
 Read our guide to understanding your policy documents.

 If you exclusively sell your art via the internet (and not from a physical shop or exhibition), you may need business cover that's a little different.

 That's why we've put together a new ecommerce insurance product to cover the unique risks associated with selling your artwork online.

 Artists insurance FAQs

 Although public liability insurance isn't a legal requirement in the UK, you may find that the organiser of a show or exhibition will require you to have public liability cover.
-If you only need it from time-to-time, our monthly subscription model means that you don't need to worry about being bound to an annual contract over months when you don't need cover.

 Media liability cover protects against accidental trademark infringements.
 An example of how this might happen when selling art online is if you were to accidentally list an item using a trademarked name.
 Media liability would cover legal and compensation costs.
 Media liability is only available when purchased alongside cyber liability.

 If you're selling items online, you'll be dealing with some customer data (for example, names, addresses, payment details).
 Cyber cover will protect you against any data breaches involving the details of over 50 people and with GDPR in force, an accidental breach could land you with a hefty fine.

 Authorised by the FCA